Home

 Personal homepage

-Title: Precision Optomechatronic Systems for Large-area Scanning Probe Lithography and Laser Microprocessing
+Title: Precision Optomechatronic Systems for Large-Area Scanning Probe Lithography and Laser Microprocessing

 Abstract: Precision optomechatronic systems play crucial role in various emerging applications such as laser precision manufacturing and scientific instrument.
 This talk will present our recent work of control of precision optomechatronic systems and its applications in large-area tip-based nanolithography, characterization and laser microprocessing We will show how to design and control precision optomechantornic system to enable large area, high throughput scanning probe lithography and laser microprocessing without stitching.